Electric Customer Choice Handbook

 - Customer Charge – A fixed monthly basic distribution charge to partially cover costs for billing, meter reading, service line maintenance, and equipment.
 This cost is incurred even if a meter registers no usage for that billing period.
 The amount of the set charge depends on the kind of electric service received by the customer.

-- Delivery Riders – Charges to recover various costs associated with Duke Energy’s electric operations and funding for Ohio energy-related programs.
+- Delivery Riders – Charges to recover various costs associated with Duke Energy Ohio’s electric operations and funding for Ohio energy-related programs.

 - Supplier Charges – Charges from your Certified Supplier.